stuckinaboot/iGenomics/README.md

 5) Open iGenomics.xcworkspace
 6) Run iGenomics in Xcode

-*I wrote the core of much of this code when I was 14-16 years old, with no formal computer science training.
-Improving the code quality is certainly a worthy future task*
+*I wrote the core of much of this code (and created what became this repo) when I was 14-16 years old, with no formal computer science training.
+Improving the code quality and file organization is certainly a worthy future task*